-Press "Fresh" for at least 2 seconds on the remote control to enable the IONIZER function.
+When AC powers on and indoor fan is on, press "Fresh" on the remote control to enable the IONIZER function.
 While this function is active, the Ionizer/Plasma Dust Collector(depending on models) is energized and will help to remove pollen and impurities from the air.